noi-ph/editorials/2023/tama/pillage/index.md

 </details>

 <div class="remarks">
-**Remark:** The implementation tries to copy the mathematical formulas above as closely as possible.
+**Remark:** The implementation tries to copy our formulas above as closely as possible.
 As a result, it's highly unoptimized, and there are definitely several improvements that be made.
 But the main point is that even such unoptimized code is enough to solve the subtask.
 </div>

 </details>